rrgweb/rrgweb.github.io/README.md

 ```
 N.B.
 The date in the filename is important as it is used to place the blog posts in the correct chronological order.

-All blog post files must begin with a basic header in a block between two ```---``` delimeters:
+All blog post files must begin with a basic header in a block between two ```---``` delimeters (for example):

 ```
    ---
-   layout: post
-   title:  "RRG Test Post Title"
+   title: 'GB3TD Echolink Maintenance'
+   author: Andy
+   tags:
    ---

    # Welcome to this post